 This course is designed for you to learn: 1) what music theory IS, and 2) how music theory can help you "hear music better."
 We will investigate patterns and trends in Western classical music (with Baroque through twentieth century) and more contemporary genres.
-The ultimate goal of the course is to see how theory can be applied to their own musical experiences, providing an at-a-glance overview of the central topics and issues in great masterworks.
-In the class we will learn new concepts and well as listen and analyze music.
+The ultimate goal of the course is to see how theory can be applied to student's own musical experiences, providing an at-a-glance overview of the central topics and issues in great masterworks.
+In the class we will learn new concepts as well as listen to and analyze music.

 1) Rudiments: intervals, scales, keys